Active Learning-Based Optimization of Hydroelectric Turbine Startup to Minimize Fatigue Damage

 \section{Discussion}

 The results show that the proposed active learning and optimization method is promising and could be applied systematically as part of the commissioning of a new turbine.
+An interesting aspect of the method is that the learned model, which can be subject to accuracy errors and is usually delicate to implement in critical industrial settings, is only used to guide the optimization process.
+The actual strain is measured experimentally on the turbine, guaranteeing the performance of the optimized parameters.
 However, several questions remain to be studied.
 First, the relevance of the active learning phase depends on the optimization landscape and the number of initial trajectories.
 In the presented use case, the landscape was smooth and the initial trajectories covered a good portion of the space.
 The epistemic uncertainty values were low, and the active learning phase, including the results, was not significantly different from the optimization phase.
 Second, our approach was applied to the strain amplitude measured at a single strain gauge.
 It is possible that minimizing the strain at one location could increase the strain at another location.
 A sounder approach would perform optimization over all the installed gauges.
 The challenges in achieving such a generalized optimization are the computation requirements and robustness to potential defects occurring in strain gauges during the optimization campaign.
 Third, the water head may influence the turbine strain during startup.
 During a measurement campaign taking place over a few days, this condition can remain quite constant, but this is not the case during turbine operation.
-We hypothesize that parameters leading to lower strains for a given water head generalize to other conditions. which remains to be confirmed.
+We hypothesize that parameters leading to lower strains for a given water head generalize to other conditions, which remains to be confirmed.